 - Illinois State Bar Association, Judicial Evaluation Committee

 - Illinois Association of Defense Trial Counsel

 Honors & Awards

 - Holds the AV® Peer Review Rating from Martindale-Hubbell, its highest rating for ethics and legal ability

 Mr. Kujawa's clients include Fortune 100 companies and national and regionally based security and alarm companies.
 He serves as lead national counsel for all alarm and security companies for a major insurance company.
-He also represents governmental entities, insurance companies, their insureds and small business owners.
 His representative matters include: